-Each longitudinal row of standards shall be joined on the inside face with horizontal ties with their greater cross-sectional dimension vertical, extending the full length of the scaffold.
-At the working platform a ledger shall perform the function of a horizontal tie.
+Each longitudinal row of standards should be joined on the inside face with horizontal ties, with their greater cross-sectional dimension vertical and extending the full length of the scaffold.
+At the working platform a ledger should perform the function of a horizontal tie.

-All horizontal ties shall be:
+All horizontal ties should be:

-- a minimum size of 70 x 45 or 90 x 35 MGP 10 seasoned pine, and - located at a maximum centre to centre vertical spacing of 2 metres with the lowest tie being not greater than 300 mm above the sole plate.
+- a minimum size of 70 x 45 or 90 x 35 MGP 10 seasoned pine - located at a maximum centre-to-centre vertical spacing of 2 metres with the lowest tie being not greater than 300 mm above the sole plate.

-A ledger of minimum size 120 x 35 F17 KDHW shall be fixed to the inside of each standard at the level of the working platform.
-Joints in ledgers and horizontal ties shall be staggered and shall not occur:
+A ledger of minimum size 120 x 35 F17 KDHW should be fixed to the inside of each standard at the level of the working platform.
+Joints in ledgers and horizontal ties should be staggered and should not occur:

 - in vertically adjacent members in the same bay

-- in the same member in the same bay, or
+- in the same member in the same bay

 - in the end bays of a scaffold.

-Joints in ledgers and horizontal ties shall be butted and spliced.
+Joints in ledgers and horizontal ties should be butted and spliced.